iov-one/ponferrada/README.md

 3. Click load unpacked and go to the `ponferrada/sanes-chrome-extension/build` folder
 4. You have the iov-ponferrada extension in your browser!

+#### Debugging

+To debug the extension from browser:

+1. click right mouse button over extension icon
+2. click on `Inspect popup`, this will open devtools
+3. Add breakpoints in Sources tab

 ### Testing

 We take seriously the testing environment, performing three different types of tests: